alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 #### How to check the results

 In order to obtain a single html file with the whole report, you should use `allure-combine`.
 Please follow the steps:
-1. Install allure-combine using the following commandin your terminal:
+1. Install allure-combine using the following command in your terminal:
     ```
     pip install allure-combine
     ```